 Features essays by Jennifer Morgan, Heather Vermeulen, Chris Moffatt, Petra Rivera, and Lyndon Gil.
-Special section, “Eulogizing Creoleness?: Rereading Éloge de la Créolité, Part II" guest-edited by Celia Britton and Martin Munro, with contributions by Nathalie Batraville, Dominique Chancé, Christina Kullberg, Fred Reno and Justin Izzo.
-SX Visualities featuring work from Roland Rose, "In Transition: The Bahamas at Mid-Century."
+Includes a special section, "Eulogizing Creoleness?: Rereading Éloge de la Créolité, Part II" guest-edited by Celia Britton and Martin Munro, with contributions by Nathalie Batraville, Dominique Chancé, Christina Kullberg, Fred Reno, and Justin Izzo.
+SX Visualities features from Roland Rose.
 Book discussion of Louis Chude-Sokei, The Sound of Culture: Diaspora and Black Technopoetics.

 Features essays by Curdella Forbes and Camille van der Marel.
 Includes special section, “The Jamaican 1960s,” with contributions by Donette Francis, Deborah A. Thomas, Sheri-Marie Harrison, Obika Gray, Maziki Thame, Faith Smith and Charles V. Carnegie.
 Poetry by Kamau Brathwaite.
 Book discussion of Vanessa Pérez-Rosario's Becoming Julia de Burgos: The Making of a Puerto Rican Icon.